A Survey of Test-Time Compute: From Intuitive Inference to Deliberate Reasoning: Test-time Reasoning for System-2 Thinking

 \subsection{Feedback Modeling}

-\paragraph{Score-based Feedback}
+\paragraph{\textbf{Score-based Feedback}}

-Score-based feedback, also known as the verifier, aims to score generated results, evaluating their alignment with ground truth or human cognitive processes.
+Score-based feedback, also known as the verifier, aims to predict scalar scores to evaluate the alignment of generated results with ground truth or human cognitive processes.
 Its training process is typically similar to the reward model in RLHF, using various forms of feedback signals and modeling it as a classification~\citep{cobbe2021trainingverifierssolvemath} or rank task~\citep{bradley1952rank,yuan2024advancingllmreasoninggeneralists,hosseini2024vstar}.
-In reasoning tasks, verifiers are mainly divided into two categories: outcome-based (ORMs) and process-based verifiers (PRMs).
+In reasoning tasks, verifiers are primarily categorized into two types: outcome-based verifiers (ORMs) and process-based verifiers (PRMs).
 ORMs~\citep{cobbe2021trainingverifierssolvemath} use the correctness of the final CoT result as training signals. \citet{liu2025acemathadvancingfrontiermath} provide a detailed recipe for training a strong ORM.
 In contrast, PRMs~\citep{uesato2022solvingmathwordproblems,lightman2024lets,zhang2024entropy} are trained based on the correctness of each reasoning step.
-Compared to ORMs, PRMs not only can evaluate intermediate reasoning steps but also assess the entire reasoning process more precisely.
+Compared to ORMs, PRMs cannot only evaluate intermediate reasoning steps but also assess the entire reasoning process more precisely.
 However, PRMs require more human effort to annotate feedback for the intermediate steps.
-Math-Shepherd~\citep{wang-etal-2024-math} and OmegaPRM~\citep{luo2024improvemathematicalreasoninglanguage} utilize MCTS algorithm to collect high-quality process supervision data automatically. \citet{zhang2025lessons} utilize critic models to evaluate process annotations collected by MCTS, filtering out low-quality data to improve the training effectiveness of PRMs. \citet{setlur2024rewardingprogressscalingautomated} argue that PRMs should evaluate the advantage of each step for subsequent reasoning rather than focusing solely on its correctness.
+Math-Shepherd~\citep{wang-etal-2024-math}, OmegaPRM~\citep{luo2024improvemathematicalreasoninglanguage} and EpicPRM~\citep{sun2025efficientprecisetrainingdata} utilize MCTS algorithm to collect high-quality process supervision data automatically. \citet{zhang2025lessons} utilize critic models to evaluate process annotations collected by MCTS, filtering out low-quality data to improve the training effectiveness of PRMs. \citet{setlur2024rewardingprogressscalingautomated} argue that PRMs should evaluate the advantage of each step for subsequent reasoning rather than focusing solely on its correctness.
 They propose process advantage verifiers (PAVs) and efficiently construct training data through MCTS.
-Furthermore, \citet{lu2024autopsv} and \citet{yuan2024free} notice that ORMs implicitly model the advantage of each step, leading them to automatically annotate process supervision data using ORMs or directly train PRMs on outcome labels, respectively.
+Furthermore, \citet{lu2024autopsv} and \citet{yuan2024free} notice that ORMs implicitly model the advantage of each step, leading them to automatically annotate process supervision data using ORMs or directly train PRMs on outcome labels, respectively. \citet{liu2025adaptivestepautomaticallydividingreasoning} adaptively segment reasoning steps based on tokens with higher uncertainty, which is used to train better PRMs.